rahul235/Data-2-Decision/_pages/r.md

 One will need R and may need RStudio to work on data science project using R. The installations and repositories for working with R software are as below:

 ### Installation - R with R Studio
-Participants should have latest version of R and R Studio installed on their system.
+One should have latest version of R and R Studio installed on their system.
 First Install R and then R Studio.
 Latest version of the software can be found at:

   > *  Download and install the operating sysytem specific version of R software from this [link](https://cran.r-project.org/).
   > *  RStudio can be downloaded [here](https://www.rstudio.com/products/rstudio/download).
 Once the download completes, install RStudio as well.